temporalio/documentation/docs/glossary.md

 #### [Multi-region Namespace](/cloud)<!--/multi-region)-->

 A Multi-region Namespace (MRN) is a [Temporal Cloud](#temporal-cloud) Namespace that is configured to work across an active [region](/cloud/service-availability#regions) and a standby region located within the same continent.
-Each region is hosted on a separate Temporal Cloud [Cluster](#temporal-cluster).
+Each Region corresponds to a dedicated Temporal Cloud Service.
 Temporal Cloud automatically replicates Workflow Executions and metadata from the active to the standby region.
 MRNs are designed to respond to service issues like network congestion.
-When service to the primary Cluster is compromised, a [failover](#failover) transfers control from the active to the standby Cluster.
+In the event that the primary Service's performance is compromised, a [Failover](#failover) transfers control from the active to the standby Service.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_